Black residents near Indiana Avenue want projects in tune with neighborhood

-Renew Indianapolis merging with King Park Development Corp.
+Renew Indianapolis will merge with the King Park Development Corp. on Jan.
+1.

 Beginning in January, the community development organizations will operate as one, with a joint 15-member board of directors and a four-person executive leadership team.